-Selected artists or collectives will be consulted regarding Library location/venue, whether a program is shared in-person, virtually, pre-recorded or recorded live, and flexibility may be required for additions to the performance such as emcees for performances, Q&A segments, or multiple performers.
+Selected artists or collectives will be consulted regarding Library location/venue, and flexibility may be required for additions to the performance such as allowing for emcees, Q&A segments, or sharing timeslots with multiple performers.

 Payment will be made in accordance with the following schedule:

 Mid-Career/Professional Artists: TBC

 All payments will be made within 30 days after completion of performances.

 Please closely review the following information before you apply.
 Any application not addressing the following requirements will not be considered.

 1. Full contact information (name, phone number, and email address)

 2. Biographies – A one paragraph biography for the artist and/or collective (maximum 50 words)

 3. Artist Statement that describes your artistic genre, performance experience and how your application addresses the following selection criteria (maximum 250 words):